Covidence covers five key steps to formulate your review question using PICO

 Let’s take a look at five key steps in formulating the question for a standard systematic review of interventions.
 It’s a process that requires careful thought from a range of stakeholders and meticulous planning.
 But what if, once you have started the review, you find that you need to tweak the question anyway?
 Don’t worry, we’ll cover that too ✅.

-📌 Consider the audience
+📌 Consider the audience of the review

 Who will use this review?
 What do they want to know?
 How do they measure effectiveness?
 Good review teams partner with the people who will use the evidence and make sure that their research plan (or protocol) asks a question that is relevant and important for patients.